kennethlng/tictactoe-multiplayer/README.md

 This is a cross-platform game prototype leveraging Unity and Firebase to create an online, multiplayer turn-based strategy game.

 > This repository is only for the client-side game.
-Please see the repository [tictactoe-multiplayer-server](https://github.com/kennethlng/tictactoe-multiplayer-server) to see the Firebase Cloud Functions server that handles the backend game logic (determing whose turn it is, verifying win conditions).
+Please see the repository [tictactoe-multiplayer-server](https://github.com/kennethlng/tictactoe-multiplayer-server) to see the Firebase Cloud Functions server that handles the backend game logic (determing whose turn it is, verifying win conditions to determine a winner).

 ## Stack